alexkombie/AKTIN_broker_monitor/README.md

 ### Usage

-A JSON configuration file with the following key-value pairs is required to run the scripts (see also the examples in `test\resources`):
+A TOML configuration file with the following content is required to run the scripts (see also the example in `test\resources`):

 | Scope      | Key          | Description                                                                                                               | Example                  |
 |------------|--------------|---------------------------------------------------------------------------------------------------------------------------|--------------------------|